“The employer generally gets the employees he deserves.”

 - Honesty & integrity

 Analyzing these variables is difficult to do.
-Most positions fall into the middle of the job spectrum and can be considered “fair/good”.
-If the jobs that you are providing your employees are on the low side of the spectrum, you are a sub-par boss and are at great risk of losing your people.
-Being good to your employees isn’t that difficult and it needs to be the cornerstone of your business.
+Most positions tend to fall into the middle of the job spectrum and can be considered “fair/good”.
+If the jobs that you are providing your employees are on the low side of the spectrum, you are a sub-par business and are at risk of losing your people.
+Being good to your employees isn’t that difficult.
+It simply takes common sense and the desire to make it the cornerstone of your business.

 Our next blog post will discuss how to attract talented people to your business!